Course Outline

 • Designing effective review and override points in legal workflows

-• Patterns for ensuring explainability of legal decisions to stakeholders
+• Patterns for enhancing explainability of legal decisions

-• Generating audit-friendly explanations and summaries for transparency
+• Methods for generating audit-friendly explanations and summaries

-• Containerization techniques, secrets management, and environment hardening for secure deployment
+• Containerization techniques, secrets management, and environment hardening practices

-• Continuous integration/continuous delivery (CI/CD) practices for graph deployments and staged rollouts in the public sector
+• Continuous integration/continuous deployment (CI/CD) strategies for graph deployments and staged rollouts

-Monitoring, Testing, and Safety for Government Legal Applications
+Monitoring, Testing, and Safety Measures for Government Legal Applications

-• Drift detection, dataset curation, and continuous improvement strategies for maintaining system integrity
+• Drift detection methods, dataset curation techniques, and continuous improvement processes

 Requirements

-• A solid understanding of Python and the development of Large Language Model (LLM) applications for government
+• An understanding of Python and the development of large language model (LLM) applications for government.

-• Practical experience with APIs, containers, or cloud services
+• Experience with APIs, containers, or cloud services.

-• Basic knowledge of legal domain concepts and document types
+• Basic familiarity with legal domain concepts and document types.

 Audience